Making Partnerships Work:

 Systems of Care

-Helping States and Tribes use systems of care models for child welfare to build a continuum of integrated child, youth and family services.
+Helped States and Tribes use systems of care models for child welfare to build a continuum of integrated child, youth and family services.

 Training Curricula

-Building agency capacity by providing training curricula you can customize to meet your needs. |
+Built agency capacity by providing customizable training curricula to meet the needs of child welfare agencies..